pastarita/scorecard/README.md

 npm start
 ```

-The app will be available at `http://localhost:3000`
+The application will be available at `http://localhost:3000`

 ---